-This award is made in honor of the late Honorable Emil Gumpert, Chancellor-Founder of the American College of Trial Lawyers.
+This award of $150,000 is made in honor of the late Honorable Emil Gumpert, Chancellor-Founder of the American College of Trial Lawyers.
 Judge Gumpert, throughout his more than half-century professional career as an eminent trial lawyer, State Bar president and trial judge, substantially and effectively devoted himself to the administration of justice and to the improvement of trial practice.

 The award recognizes programs, public or private, whose principal purpose is to maintain and improve the administration of justice.
 The programs considered may be associated with courts, law schools, bar associations or any other organization that provides such a program.